jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

         - --target="2021-06-09 14:15:11-04"
 ```

-And to trigger the restore, you will then annotate the PostgresCluster as follows:
+And to trigger the restore, you will then annotate the ivorycluster as follows:

 ```
-kubectl annotate -n ivory-operator postgrescluster hippo --overwrite \
+kubectl annotate -n ivory-operator ivorycluster hippo --overwrite \
-  ivory-operator.crunchydata.com/pgbackrest-restore=id1
+  ivory-operator.ivorysql.org/pgbackrest-restore=id1
 ```

 And once the restore is complete, in-place restores can be disabled: